markstarkart/serverless-todo/README.md

 To install this application you must have NodeJS 12.x, Docker, AWS CLI, and AWS SAM CLI installed on your local Dev environment.

-You need and AWS Account, and a user with S3,
+You will need an AWS Account.
 You need to set up an S3 bucket for hosting static web sites.
 A sample bucket policy is included in the root of this repo, that need to be added to the bucket.

 After you download the repo locally,